 If you have a name, then the Internet can be a great tool for finding people.
 But unless the person you seek has an unusual last name, it may be impossible to pinpoint the right person.
 In many cases, you don’t even know the names of your lost relatives.
 So you need another approach to solving your mystery.

-Collectively, more than two million people have taken one or more of these tests.
+Collectively, more than 25 million people have taken one or more of these tests.
 You simply order a home test kit and collect your own DNA by rubbing a swab inside your cheek or spitting into a tube.
 A few weeks after you mail in your sample, your results will be compared to everyone else in that database.
 You log into your private account and see all your matches.

 Most likely, your closest matches will be second or third cousins.
 Second cousins, for example, share a set of great-grandparents with you.
 By contacting that person and/or examining a posted family tree, you can then do conventional genealogy research to find the branch of their family that includes you.